Docs/Security/Authentication

 2

-Browser redirects to identity provider
+Browser redirects to the configured identity provider

 3